-The roles and the work to be performed by each Pl and key participant.
-Business agreements between the applicant and each Pl and key participant.
+The roles and the work to be performed by each PI and key participant.
+Business agreements between the applicant and each PI and key participant.
 How the various efforts will be integrated and managed.
-Process for making decisions on scientific/technical direction.
-Publication arrangements.
+Process for making decisions on scientific/technical direction.Publication arrangements.
 Intellectual Property issues.
 Communication and engagement plans.
 Technology Transition Plan The Technology Transition Plan section in the application should use plain language to describe the state of the technology and include a summary of the Value Proposition & Market Opportunity, Risk Mitigation Strategy, and Team.
-The significant impact sought by DDE depends upon successful projects finding a path to large-scale adoption.
-DDE projects are not required to achieve commercial deployment by the end of the project period, but the applicant should define a reasonable path for the proposed technology toward commercial success.
+The significant impact sought by DOE depends upon successful projects finding a path to large-scale adoption.
+DOE projects are not required to achieve commercial deployment by the end of the project period, but the applicant should define a reasonable path for the proposed technology toward commercial success.
 The Technology Transition Plan should contain the following information: Value Proposition & Market Opportunity: Quantify the market opportunity and describe the value proposition and competitive differentiation.
 Include explanation of why the proposed solution would be commercially relevant (e.g., what needs are you trying to address?
 How have previous solutions fallen short?) and how you plan to test and qualify your product concept in the market.
 Provide supporting information regarding the likelihood of market penetration at scale in new and existing buildings.
-Risk Mitigation Strategy: Identify techno-economic challenges to be overcome for the proposed technology to be commercially property (IP) or integration risks and considerations associated with the technology.
+Risk Mitigation Strategy: Identify techno-economic challenges to be overcome for the proposed technology to be commercially relevant and discuss any scalability, regulatory, intellectual property (IP) or integration risks and considerations associated with the technology.
 Outline your mitigation strategies towards these challenges.
-Team: Identification of the technology transition project team lead responsible for leading and coordinating all technology transition activities for the project.
-Reports & If project work includes, either initially or during the course of the Studies project period of performance, publicly facing reports or studies,
+Team: Identify any known or perceived barriers to market adoption/dissemination and your plans for mitigating these.
+Team: Identify technology transition project team lead responsible for leading and coordinating all technology transition activities for the project.
+Reports & Studies If project work includes, either initially or during the course of the project period of performance, publicly facing reports or studies,